Parallels/RAS-PowerShell/Custom-Provider-Framework/Community/SECURITY.md

 This is a community project of sample scripts and a test harness for the Parallels RAS Custom Provider Framework.
-It is not official Parallels software and is not supported by Parallels or Alludo.
+It is not official Parallels software and is not supported by Parallels.
 See the disclaimer in the [README](README.md).

 ## Reporting a vulnerability